tguens/understand-predict-winner.github.io/resultsa.md

 The next plot compare the distribution of races between Democrat and Republican strongholds:

-<center> Distribution of races between Democrat and Republican strongholds</center>
+_Distribution of races between Democrat and Republican strongholds_
 <img title="Title Tag Goes Here" src="pictures/Boxplots_Race_EDA.png" alt="Your Alt Tag is Here" />

 A couple of elements might be worth noting: